National Council of Resistance of Iran – The Viable Democratic Alternative

 The NCRI serves as the Parliament of the Iranian Resistance.

 NCRI members include political figures representing a broad spectrum of political tendencies in Iran, and representatives of ethnic and religious minorities.
-The NCRI aims to establish a pluralistic republic in Iran, based on separation of religion and state.
+The NCRI aims to establish a pluralistic republic in Iran, based on the separation of religion and state.
 Women comprise the majority of the Council’s members in line with the movement’s emphasis on recognizing the equal participation of women in the political, social, and economic leadership of Iranian society.

 The NCRI has formed 25 committees to deal with the issues of preparing for a future provisional coalition government once the illegitimate regime of the mullahs is toppled.
 Chairing each committee is a prominent political personality who is an expert in the field.

 All members of the Council have one vote.
 All decisions are adopted by a simple majority.
 Once the clerical regime is toppled, the NCRI will act as a provisional government and will be in power for only six months.
-Its main responsibility is to organize a free and fair election for a National Legislative and Constituent Assembly that will determine the future form of government in Iran, and transfer power to the representatives of the people of Iran.
+Its main responsibility is to organize a free and fair election for a National Legislative and Constituent Assembly that will determine the future form of government in Iran and transfer power to the representatives of the people of Iran.

 - Peace Plan for the Iran-Iraq War – March 13, 1983